-- It’s commonly eaten during Passover, as a breakfast food, when only unleavened bread is permitted, which matzo is.
+- It’s commonly eaten during Passover, as a breakfast food, when only unleavened bread is permitted.

-- Typically, broken pieces of matzo are be dipped into a lightly beaten eggs, and then fried.
+- Typically, broken pieces of matzo are dipped into a lightly beaten eggs, and then fried.

 - There are numerous ways to prepare the dish, as well as flexibility in ingredients.
 Though they may turn out quite similar, every family seems to have their own special method of making Matzo Brei.